nicotine-plus/nicotine-plus/doc/SLSKPROTOCOL.md

 ### PrivateRoomUsers

-The server sends us a list of room users that we can alter (add operator abilities / dismember).
+The server sends us a list of members (excluding the owner) in a private room we are in.

 ### Data Order